BChow5/Assignment1/README.md

 #### This section will teach you how to:

 * Upload an Arch Linux Image to DigitalOcean
+* Setting up Cloud-Init
 * Create a new Arch Linux Droplet
 <br>

-### Upload an image to DigitalOcean
+### Upload an Arch Linux Image to DigitalOcean

-You will be uploading the provided Arch Linux image to Digital Ocean for your droplet.
+You will be uploading an Arch Linux image to Digital Ocean for your droplet.
 The disk image provided is a file that contains an exact copy of the data and structure of a physical disk drive.
 It's essentially a snapshot of the disk that contains information on everything from the files and folders to the operating system and boot information.
 This disk image will be the basis for the droplet to be built with.

-You can find the Arch Linux image in the Assets folder.
+You can download the Arch Linux image [here](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/).
 <br>

 1. Click the **Manage** dropdown menu in the left side menu